Predicting Covid-19 EMS Incidents from Daily Hospitalization Trends: Conclusions

 \section{Conclusions}

-This study analyzed the impact of the Covid-19 pandemic on EMS call distributions and response performance.
-The mean daily number of non-pandemic EMS demands was significantly less than the period prior to Covid-19 pandemic.
-The response time for each EMS case was sightly slower after the outbreak of Covid-19.
+This study analyzed the impact of the Covid-19 pandemic on EMS call distributions and response time.
+Overall, we have confirmed that non-pandemic EMS calls in Austin have significantly decreased since the beginning of the Covid-19 pandemic, yet the proportion of non-pandemic defunct calls increased.
+In terms of problem types, we observed that some problems seemed to remain unaffected despite an overall decrease in call volumes.
+Specifically, EMS calls related to traffic and Covid-19 symptoms decreased while calls related to cardiac arrest, stroke, mental health, overdose, and assault did not.
+These results resonate with those in other geographical areas around the globe.
+Meanwhile, the response time of EMS was significantly prolonged since the outbreak of the Covid-19 pandemic.
+This information can provide an opportunity for dialogue among EMS agencies, government officials, and health care partners on adjusting changes in EMS demand and shortening response time during future pandemics.

-Moreover, time series regression with change point detection serves as a simple and useful model to predict pandemic EMS incidents.
-In particular, the daily new hospitalization of Covid-19 patients proves a powerful predictor for the number of Covid-19-related EMS calls.
-In particular, for every 2.5 cases where EMS takes a Covid-19 patient to a hospital, 1 person is admitted.
+Moreover, we proposed a time series regression model with change point detection to predict the daily frequency of pandemic EMS incidents.
+The daily new hospitalization of Covid-19 patients proved a powerful predictor for the number of Covid-19-related EMS calls.
+In particular, this model suggested that for every 2.5 cases where EMS took a Covid-19 patient to a hospital, one person was admitted.
+This model may be of interest to other EMS departments as they plan for future pandemics, including the ability to predict pandemic-related calls in an effort to adjust a targeted response.